- slide 1 of 3

 - childless family

 During this discuss, it is imperative that the instructor be sensitive to the cultural and religious views of the students, as well as their own family situations.
 For some students, family ties can bring up emotions that may be difficult for the student to discuss in class.
 Do not press students who seem to resist speaking about their own family.
 Allow them to generalize.
 For very young students, a note home before the lesson begins could help give you a head's up on any problems that might arise.

 Creating a Family Tree

 Many people think that to create a family tree you actually need a picture of a tree on to which they put names of relatives.
 Not so!

 Allow students to think outside the box and create a family tree poster that best illustrates their family's interests.
 For example, a family tree can be made with a boat, or a house, or with moon, stars and planets!
-Go to the References section at the end of this article to download free templates for classic family tree, family tree boat, and family tree universe.
-Note: The boat and universe are labeled in a generic manner to allow students flexibility in listing family members.
-This is an important consideration for students in blended or non-traditional (mother, father, child) families.
+Go to the References section at the end of this article for more ideas on teaching students about genealogy and their family trees.

 You can provide students with a template or allow them to create their own vision of a family tree.
 If doing this in the classroom, allow several hours so that the students can work without pressure.
 If they finish early, have them write their favorite family memory to add to their family tree poster.